canismarko/xanespy/docs/analysis.rst

 ---------------------

 Area detectors often have some number of **bad pixels**, either hot pixels or dead pixels.
-Applying a mild median filter during import time to the raw data can fix most of these problems.
+Applying a mild median filter when using one of the importers in :py:mod:`xanespy.importers`, the raw data can fix most of these problems.
 Some beamline importers apply this by default.
 The **3D filter** can also include the energy dimension, but this is not recommended since the frames haven't been aligned yet:

 .. code:: python